 The Justice and Mobility Fund is a collaboration launched by The Ford Foundation and Blue Meridian Partners with support from the Charles and Lynn Schusterman Family Philanthropies.
 Leveraging Blue Meridian’s rigorous investment approach and the Ford Foundation’s expertise in social justice grantmaking, the Justice and Mobility Fund presents the opportunity to make investments that can change the lives of generations.
 We welcome additional funders to join the partnership as we continue to innovate.

 The Ford Foundation centers on belief in the inherent dignity of all people.
 Around the world, too many people are excluded from the political, economic, and social institutions that shape their lives.
 Across eight decades, The Ford Foundation’s mission has sought to reduce poverty and injustice, strengthen democratic values, promote international cooperation, and advance human achievement.Visit Website

 The Charles and Lynn Schusterman Family Philanthropies is a global organization that seeks to improve lives, strengthen communities and reduce inequality.
 Their philanthropic vision is grounded in a commitment to pursue justice, repair the world and treat all people with dignity and civility.
 They invest in efforts to improve public education in the United States, strengthen the Jewish people and Israel, and address the needs of marginalized individuals and communities.Visit Website

 Alliance for Safety and Justice (ASJ) works to replace over-incarceration with new safety solutions rooted in prevention, rehabilitation, and support for crime victims and people living with past convictions.
 ASJ organizes key constituencies, builds campaigns and coalitions, and cultivates state leaders and other influential decision-makers as champions of reform.
 These efforts have helped reduce incarceration and increase access to services and supports for communities disproportionately engaged with the justice system.
-ASJ is focusing on the nation’s ten largest states to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.
+ASJ is focusing on 10 states with the highest incarceration levels in order to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.